 Gardens Near Spartanburg

 Spartanburg also has several arboretums that are free and open to the public.
-Consider checking out one of these places to see some amazing Fall colors.
+The spring flowers are stunning and the fall colors are also amazing.

 Spartanburg Community College Arboretum has several unique gardens with trees, shrubs and perennials.
 There is also an Outdoor Train Garden with a scale model train.
 The garden is used as an educational arena for the college’s horticulture students.